j10h8/book-vault/README.md

 **Overview**

 BookVault is a showcase/portfolio demo project, and is intended to be used for demonstration purposes only.
 The application is built as a Blazor Server project that integrates with a SQL database, and demonstrates comprehensive CRUD operations and sophisticated sort/filtering functionality.
 Dependency Injection and Repository Pattern is used, ensuring loose coupling and modularity, as well as abstraction over all database operations.
-The solution is deployed and readily accessible at [BookVault on Azure](https://blazor-deploy-1.azurewebsites.net/).

 **Local Deployment Instructions**